-Fuel costs constitute a significant portion of our total operating expenses, comprising 15.1% of total operating expenses for the quarter ended March 31, 2003 and 13.1% during the year ended December 31, 2003.
+Fuel costs constitute a significant portion of our total operating expenses, comprising 14.2% of total operating expenses for the six months ended June 30, 2003 and 13.1% during the year ended December 31, 2003.
 Significant increases in fuel costs would harm our financial condition and results of operations.
-We estimate that during the three months ended March 31, 2003 and during the year ended December 31, 2002, a one-cent increase in the price per gallon of fuel expense would have increased our fuel expenses by \$1.0 million and \$3.8 million, respectively.
+We estimate that during the six months ended June 30, 2003 and during the year ended December 31, 2002, a one-cent increase in the price per gallon of fuel expense would have increased our fuel expenses by \$2.0 million and \$3.8 million, respectively.

 Historically, fuel costs have been subject to wide price fluctuations based on geopolitical issues and supply and demand.
 Fuel availability is also subject to periods of market surplus and shortage and is affected by demand for both home heating oil and gasoline.
 Because of the effect of these events on the price and availability of fuel, the cost and future availability of fuel cannot be predicted with any degree of certainty.
 In the event of a fuel supply shortage, higher fuel prices or the curtailment of scheduled service could result.
 Some of our competitors may have more leverage in obtaining fuel.
 We may be unable to offset increases in the price of fuel through higher fares.
 To hedge our exposure to fuel price fluctuations, we began purchasing primarily crude oil call options during 2000.
-At March 31, 2003 and December 31, 2002, we had swap agreements for crude oil contracts in place to hedge approximately 35% of our 2003 expected jet fuel requirements.
+At June 30, 2003 and December 31, 2002, we had crude oil options in place to hedge approximately 35% of our 2003 expected jet fuel requirements.
+In 2004 and 2005, we have crude oil options in place to hedge 12% and 5%, respectively, of our expected fuel consumption.
 We cannot be certain, however, that our fuel hedging contracts will be sufficient to adequately protect us against fuel price increases.